sarisabban/SinfNet/README.md

 Where IMAGE_INPUT is the directory that contains the original images, IMAGE_OUTPUT is the directory to output the augmented images, and NUMBER is the number of augments to each image.

-3. Generate three directories: Train, Valid, and Tests.
-Then shuffle your dataset and randomly split each class into a *Training* (60% of images), *Testing* (20% of images), and *Validation* (20% of images) sets using the following command:

-`shuf -n NUMBER -e ./dataset/Train/CLASS | xargs -i mv {} ./dataset/Valid/CLASS`
-`shuf -n NUMBER -e ./dataset/Train/CLASS | xargs -i mv {} ./dataset/Tests/CLASS`

-Where NUMBER is the number of images that will be moved (calculated as 60% or 20% of the total images in the dataset), and CLASS is the specific class (label) for the images.
-This is to ensure that the sets are randomly split before training the neural network.

 #### For object detection
 1. Collect images containing your objects.
 Even though the network can process different image formats, it is best to stick with the .jpg image format.
 If you can generate a total-slide scan (a single image of an entire slide) you can segment this large image into smaller images to build your dataset, use the following command to segment: